jarrpa/external-storage/gluster/file/README.md

     restsecretname: "heketi-secret"
 ```

-* `resturl` : Gluster REST service/Heketi service url which provision GlusterFS volumes on demand.
+* `resturl` : heketi service url which provision GlusterFS volumes on demand.
 The general format should be `IPaddress:Port` and this is a mandatory parameter for GlusterFS dynamic provisioner.
 If Heketi service is exposed as a routable service in openshift/kubernetes setup, this can have a format similar to
 `http://heketi-storage-project.cloudapps.mystorage.com` where the fqdn is a resolvable heketi service url.

-* `restuser` : Gluster REST service/Heketi user who has access to create volumes in the Gluster Trusted Pool.
+* `restuser` : heketi user who has access to create volumes in the GlusterFS Trusted Pool.

-* `restsecretnamespace` + `restsecretname` : Identification of Secret instance that contains user password to use when talking to Gluster REST service.
-These parameters are optional, empty password will be used when both `restsecretnamespace` and `restsecretname` are omitted.
-The provided secret must have type "gluster.org/glusterfs".
+* `restsecretnamespace` + `restsecretname` : Namespace and Name of the Secret instance that contains user password to use when talking to heketi.
+These parameters are optional, An empty password will be used when both `restsecretnamespace` and `restsecretname` are omitted.
+The provided secret must have type matching your provisioner ID (e.g. `gluster.org/glusterfs`).

-## How to test:

-### Create a claim
+## Testing: Create a PersistentVolumeClaim

 ```
 [root@localhost]# kubectl create -f examples/claim1.yaml